JSchmie/versioning-test-repo/README.md

 Demo to Create a fancy CI for automatic release.

-Test some more Readme stuff
+Test some more Readme stuff.